Ring species: Speciation

-The biologist Ernst Mayr championed the concept of ring species, stating that it unequivocally demonstrated the process of speciation.
+The evolutionary biologist Ernst Mayr championed the concept of ring species, stating that it unequivocally demonstrated the process of speciation.
 A ring species is an alternative model to allopatric speciation, "illustrating how new species can arise through 'circular overlap', without interruption of gene flow through intervening populations…" However, Jerry Coyne and H. Allen Orr point out that rings species more closely model parapatric speciation.

 Ring species often attract the interests of evolutionary biologists, systematists, and researchers of speciation leading to both thought provoking ideas and confusion concerning their definition.
 Contemporary scholars recognize that examples in nature have proved rare due to various factors such as limitations in taxonomic delineation or, "taxonomic zeal"—explained by the fact that taxonomists classify organisms into "species", while ring species often cannot fit this definition.
 Other reasons such as gene flow interruption from "vicariate divergence" and fragmented populations due to climate instability have also been cited.

 Ring species also present an interesting case of the species problem for those seeking to divide the living world into discrete species.
 All that distinguishes a ring species from two separate species is the existence of the connecting populations; if enough of the connecting populations within the ring perish to sever the breeding connection then the ring species' distal populations will be recognized as two distinct species.
 The problem is whether to quantify the whole ring as a single species (despite the fact that not all individuals interbreed) or to classify each population as a distinct species (despite the fact that it interbreeds with its near neighbours).
 Ring species illustrate that species boundaries arise gradually and often exist on a continuum.